Spring season open · Mar 15 – Jun 25 places left · Classic 7d · May 03Rhododendron bloom reported at Forest Camp

 The classic exit point on the descent.
 Siding is a small Gurung village in a side valley of the Modi Khola, with houses arranged in terraces above the river.
 A jeep road built in the 2010s now reaches the village, so most groups drive from here to Pokhara instead of walking out.

 A longer exit, two days from Mardi Base Camp, that passes through tea-growing country.
-Lwang is a community-tourism model village with a Gurung museum and homestay rotation managed by the Ama Samuha (Mothers' Group), which distributes guest income between participating households.
+Lwang is a community-tourism model village whose homestay program shares guest income across registered households.
+Ghalel, the second half of the full name Lwang Ghalel, points to the Ghale clan that founded it.

 Three faiths, one ridge.